radiantradon/burgerwatch/README.md

 The frontend just consists of maps.js loading in markers from JSON, with a couple of callbacks attached to event handlers.
 All marker-loading is done through AJAX, no page-reloading is ever necessary.
 I saw that there were many duplicate food truck markers so I decided to highlight all of the food trucks of the same business name when one was selected.

+In the future I'd like to collect locations for popular food trucks from their google calendars or twitter accounts and post where trucks might be on a certain day or time of day.

 You can see another code project that makes words out of a set of letters, [code here] (https://github.com/radiantradon/bananagram) and [hosted here](http://secure-mountain-8277.herokuapp.com/).
 My personal website is at http://radiantradon.com.